-- Whilst a full DBS Enhanced Disclosure is required from each licensed driver every three years, where offences leading to conviction, formal caution and/or charge are committed by licensed drivers, it is important, in the interests of consistency and transparency that a procedure is in place to consider what effect this should have on their licence. - 12.29 Accordingly, drivers who are convicted, cautioned and/or charged for any criminal or motoring offence during the period of their licence, must disclose the conviction, caution and/or charge as well as any penalty imposed in writing to the Authority without delay, and in any event within 7 days.
+- 12.29 Whilst a full DBS Enhanced Disclosure is required from each licensed driver every three years, where offences leading to conviction, formal caution and/or charge are committed by licensed drivers, it is important, in the interests of consistency and transparency that a procedure is in place to consider what effect this should have on their licence. - 12.30 Accordingly, drivers who are convicted, cautioned and/or charged for any criminal or motoring offence during the period of their licence, must disclose the conviction, caution and/or charge as well as any penalty imposed in writing to the Authority without delay, and in any event within 7 days.
 As criminal records are not being checked upon renewal, it is vital that this requirement is strictly adhered to.
-[For these purposes a fixed penalty motoring offence amounts to a conviction]. - 12.30 If a licensed driver ceases to have a valid DVLA driving licence then their Private Hire driver's licence issued by this Authority shall be deemed invalid. - 12.31 Where any driver fails to notify the Authority of any convictions and/or formal cautions this may result in prosecution or referral to the Committee, or both.
+[For these purposes a fixed penalty motoring offence amounts to a conviction].